TL;DR

 Extension systems: subagent / hook / MCP

-These three are the core of Claude Code’s extensibility.
-Each is an entry point into a subsystem — the menus behind them are their own universes.
+These are the core of Claude Code’s extensibility.
+Each is an entry point into its own subsystem.

 | Command | What it does | When to use it |